Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Align Technology with Business Strategy

-Applications should support business outcomes.
+Application’s primary function should be to support business outcomes.
 When systems persist without clear value, they consume resources without contributing to growth.

-Application rationalization ensures that every application has a defined purpose and measurable impact.
+Application rationalization ensures that every application has a defined purpose and a measurable impact.

 Simplify Architecture

-Complexity slows decision-making.
-It increases integration effort, complicates governance, and creates operational risk.
+Complexity will slow decision-making.
+It increases integration efforts, complicates governance, and creates operational risk.

-A rationalized application landscape is easier to manage, secure, and evolve.
+A rationalized application landscape is easier to manage, is more secure, and better suited to evolve.

 The Application Rationalization Framework

-Successful rationalization requires a structured approach.
+Successful application rationalization requires a structured approach.
 Without a framework, decisions become inconsistent and difficult to justify.

 A typical application rationalization framework includes five stages.